meck/TEIS_formal/doc/CASE_formal_verification.md

 solver starts out in the initial state of the design and steps the logic forward from there a certain number of steps $k_{bmc}$ (also referred to as the depth of the proof).
-I.e it checks a branching tree of states to see that we don't enter a invalid state, see @fig:bmc_1.
+I.e it checks a branching tree of states to see that we don't enter an invalid state, see @fig:bmc_1.
 This proves that **no invalid state is reachable within $k_{bmc}$ steps.** However it says nothing about the what might happen after that ($k_{bmc}+1$ or $k_{bmc}+n$), in practice this step turns out to often be able to find many bugs in itself.
 Increasing $k$